provencher/W15/Tutorial10/Scheduler.md

 ---
 # Why do we write multithreading applications
 1. Faster.
-(No, not really)
+(It depends)
 2. More responsive.
 (Yes.
 When do you need it)

 ---
-# Multithread can slow down
+# Multithreading can slow down
 Example:
 **1 CPU, 2 threads slower than 1 CPU, 1 thread**